mbari-org/sdcat/README.md

 ViTS + HDBSCAN Clustering
 ---
 Once the detections are generated, the detections can be clustered.
-Alternatively, detections can be clustered from a collection of images by providing the detections in a folder with the roi option.
+Alternatively, detections can be clustered from a collection of images, sometimes referred to as region of interests (ROIs) by providing the detections in a folder with the roi option.

 ```shell
 sdcat cluster roi --roi <roi> --save-dir <save-dir> --model <model>